From the 6/25/14 issue of the Glenview Lantern. Download (pdf)

 “Life’s toughest questions require quick, honest answers,” the 1982 Glenbrook South graduate said.
 “If you or your employee has a health or some other issue, wouldn’t you want to know?”

-InOut Labs also does background checks.
+InOut Labs also conducts background checks.

-After GBS, Thoelecke attended Duke, then received a graduate degree at the Inchbald School of Design in England.
-He founded the American Academy of Landscape Design, LLC and was owner/president of Garden Concepts, Inc., among other businesses.
+He founded the American Academy of Landscape Design, LLC, and led Garden Concepts, Inc., along with other businesses.

 The principle byword at InOut is confidentiality.